RANDALL SCOTTING COUNTERTENOR

 Randall trained at the Royal College of Music in London, the Juilliard School in New York, and as a Fulbright Scholar at the Liszt Academy in Budapest.
 Soon after winning 1st place in the district Metropolitan Opera Competition, he made his leading operatic debut at the Spoleto Festival in Italy under the baton of Alan Curtis in Vivaldi’s Ercole sul Termodonte (available on DVD).
 In baroque repertoire, Randall has earned particular acclaim as “he shows not only his technical abilities to pull off the florid ornamentation in spot-on Baroque style, he also demonstrates his downright impressive range” (Examiner), and “His countertenor carried a round timbre and even tone, with a seamless connection to his lower register and a resonant chest voice.
 In the duet from Handel’s Giulio Cesare he showed virtuosic perfection, vocal proficiency, and a perfectly formed trill.”
 (Opera Plus)

-Randall also embraces the unconventional and his interpretations of contemporary music, utilizing over three octaves of the voice, have likewise received unique praise for “virtuosic skill, vocal wizardry, and commanding stage presence” (Christchurch Mail).
-He has improvised with Bobby McFerrin at Carnegie Hall, performed Handel arias and Leonard Cohen songs while dancing a burlesque strip-tease in Paris! for Company XIV, sung Pergolesi and Vivaldi in a Brooklyn warehouse production, performed Handel’s Ariodante with a bluegrass band at National Sawdust, and sung in Xenakis’ psychologically challenging masterwork Oresteia in New Zealand.
+Randall also embraces the unconventional and his interpretations of contemporary music, utilizing over three octaves of the voice, have likewise received special praise for “virtuosic skill, vocal wizardry, and commanding stage presence” (Christchurch Mail).
+He has improvised with Bobby McFerrin at Carnegie Hall, sung Handel arias and Leonard Cohen songs while dancing a burlesque strip-tease for Company XIV, performed Pergolesi and Vivaldi in a Brooklyn warehouse, sung Handel’s Ariodante with a bluegrass band at National Sawdust, and performed Xenakis’ challenging masterwork The Oresteia in New Zealand.

 “Scotting has a luscious countertenor sound with all of the depth and clarity most lack while singing in the stratospheric ranges of the male voice.”